simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 I set the port on the first node just so that it doesnt conflict with the port used by the default dse service that I might want to start one day.

 ###Set the Node 1 JMX port ```JMX_PORT="7299"```###

+Search for 7199 and change it to 7299

 ```
 sudo vi /etc/dse-node1/cassandra/cassandra-env.sh
 ```